 Still, neither was divorced, so Bonnie and Clyde were officially living in sin, but that was the least of their outlaw behavior.
 By May of 1934, the couple was wanted on multiple charges of theft and murder, and had broken the law in just about every way possible.
 They'd also become popular criminal pinups thanks to a cache of glamorous photos discovered by the cops at one of their previous hideouts.
 But there was little glamour in their lives that spring morning in 1934.

 The reason Bonnie stayed in the car while Clyde went inside the diner was because Bonnie could barely walk at all.
 About nine months earlier, Clyde had crashed a different stolen car into a river and the battery acid splashed all over one of Bonnie's legs.
 They managed to save her leg from complete ruin with the help of some baking soda, but not before the acid ate it down to the bone in some places.
 Things had deteriorated to the point that Bonnie had to hop rather than walk to get around, and as often as not, Clyde had to carry her.

 As Clyde pulled out of the parking lot, Bonnie ate a few bites of her sandwich and wrapped the remainder in the paper napkin it came with.
-A short time later, the powerful car was doing 60 miles per hour (96.5 kilometers per hour) down a back-country straightaway when they spotted a truck that looked like it'd broken down.
+A short time later, Bonnie and Clyde were speeding along at 60 miles per hour (97 kilometers per hour) in Ruth Warren's stolen car down a back-country straightaway when they spotted a truck that looked like it'd broken down.
 The driver was standing next to the vehicle looking forlorn.
 They knew the truck and driver well.
 It was Ivy Methvin, whose son, Henry, was part of Bonnie and Clyde's little gang.
-Lately, they'd spent many an evening visiting in the Methvins' house.
+Lately, Bonnie and Clyde, Buck Barrow, and the rest of the Barrow Gang spent many an evening visiting in the Methvins' house.
 Clyde slowed the car to see if he needed help.